astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | type | [xyLOGIX.Core.Extensions.LanguageArticleType](#T-xyLOGIX-Core-Extensions-LanguageArticleType 'xyLOGIX.Core.Extensions.LanguageArticleType') | (Required.)
 One of the
-[LanguageArticleType](#T-xyLOGIX-Core-Extensions-LanguageArticleType 'xyLOGIX.Core.Extensions.LanguageArticleType') values that is to
+[LanguageArticleType](#T-xyLOGIX-Core-Extensions-LanguageArticleType 'xyLOGIX.Core.Extensions.LanguageArticleType') value(s) that is to
 be examined. |

 <a name='T-xyLOGIX-Core-Extensions-IScrollableControl'></a>